awslabs/amazon-kinesis-video-streams-producer-sdk-java/README.md

 ## Release Notes

+### Release 1.1.0 (December 2017)

+* Updated JNI code to expose ACKs as callbacks so developer can get more information about how the streaming is going.
+* The version of JNI is bumped to 1.2, this will require corresponding ["KinesisVideoProducerJNI"](https://github.com/awslabs/amazon-kinesis-video-streams-producer-sdk-cpp) with same version.

 ### Release 1.0.0 (November 2017)

-First release of the Amazon Kinesis Video Producer SDK Java.
+* First release of the Amazon Kinesis Video Producer SDK Java.